 Trees and transport for all.

-We're a group of concerned local residents who have been taking our government to court since 2021 to stop the A38 Derby junctions road scheme.
+We're a group of concerned local residents who have been campaigning since 2019 to stop the A38 Derby junctions road scheme.

 What is the A38 Derby junctions scheme?

 This is a National Highways (formerly Highways England) scheme funded by the government.
-It was estimated to cost between £200 - £250 million back in 2019.
+It was estimated to cost between £220 - £250 million back in 2019.
+It has since increased to over £646 million.

-The consultation was in 2015, before the declaration of a climate emergency and laws, and the COVID pandemic which has changed our travel behaviour and needs.
+The consultation was in 2015, before Parliament’s declaration of a climate emergency and stronger climate laws, and before the COVID pandemic which changed many people’s travel behaviour and needs.
 It only received 739 responses.

 The planning inspectorate examination between 2019 and 2020 received 31 relevant representations, 13 written representations and 721 questions in the first round.
 Many were objections from local residents and environmental groups.